Watts-College/paf-514-template/index.md

 - **R Package (10%):**  Labs 01 and 02 require you to write functions to generate your solution.
 You will have an additional assignment to build an R package with these functions and make it available for others to use.

 - **Practice Problems (25%):**  Each week I will post a list of review questions or brain teasers about the R language.
 You will be invited to submit solutions or explanations to the problems on Yellowdig and discuss with classmates.
-There are five quizzes associated with the practice problems worth up to 30 points.
-You need to earn 25 of the 30 points to receive full credit for this component of the class.
-The Yellowdig discussions are voluntary and are an opportunity to practice the problems and discuss solutions in preparation for the quizzes.
+There are short quizzes associated with material covered on the practice problems, worth up to 30 points.
+You can also earn up to 10 points for participation on YellowDig.
+You need to reach 25 points out of the 40 practice problems total (quizzes plus YellowDig) to receive full credit for this component of the class.
+The Yellowdig discussions are otherwise voluntary, but most students find them to be a good opportunity to connect with classmates, practice the problems, and discuss solutions in preparation for the quizzes.

 - **Data Workflow Project (15%):**  The final project in the course will require you to create a template for automating a report in R. You will publish the report as a GitHub (Jekyll) website.